vitorfhc/vitorfalcao.com/content/posts/intigriti-0525-writeup.md

 ![](/img/intigriti-0525-writeup/alert.png)

 # XSS Achieved!

-So, there you have it!
-What started as a "quick look" at Johan's latest Intigriti challenge turned into a fascinating deep dive spanning over a day.
-We navigated the intricacies of `DOMPurify` (thankfully, with default settings allowing some HTML), wrestled with the timing of `requestIdleCallback`, and ultimately tamed it using a neat bfcache trick involving `iframe` navigation to ensure our DOM Clobbering payload for `window.CONFIG_SRC` landed before `addDynamicScript` could fetch the default confetti script.

-The final boss was the `safeURL` function, designed to keep loaded scripts within the same origin.
-The key was realizing the subtle but critical difference in how `new URL(src, location)` (in `safeURL`) and `new URL(src)` (in `addDynamicScript`) parse URLs.
-By crafting a payload like `https:/poc.vitorfalcao.com/intigriti.js` (note the single slash!), we made the `safeURL` check see it as a same-origin path relative to `location.origin`, while `addDynamicScript` interpreted it as an absolute URL to an external domain.

 This challenge was a brilliant reminder of how seemingly small details in JavaScript execution, DOM manipulation, and URL parsing can combine to create exploitable vulnerabilities.
 Huge props to Johan for another mind-bending puzzle!
 And yes, the confetti finally stopped.